tamangmisha07/THeCreative./Week3/Development-Testing/testing-results.md

 - yes

 Does any new challenge/interaction work?
-- in progress
+- yes

 Does the correct answer show useful feedback?
 - in progress

 Does the wrong answer show helpful feedback?
 - in progress

 Does the feedback teach a cyber-safety lesson?
-- yes,
+- Shows it is an incorrect answer but not the cyber safety lesson yet.

 Is there a reward, score, star, badge or progress message?
--in progress
+- yes

 Is the prototype suitable for the target audience?
-- the colors are children friendly and engaging
+- the colors are children friendly and engaging, and the instructions are easy to understand.

 What must be improved before next week?
-- while the instructions are clear, it could be improved by reducing the word count and enlarging the font.
+- while the instructions are clear, it could be improved by reducing the word count and enlarging the font. the instructions after the first interface can be improved.